 All puppies start Bond-Based social exercises and mini-outings at 4 weeks old.
 Dogs typically graduate from the program around 18 months – 2 years old depending on when they’re ready to graduate.

 The button below directs you to our volunteer application.
-Our next volunteer class will take place this fall, and we have temporarily disabled our application.
-If you would like to be notified when the dates for our fall volunteer class are decided or have any other questions, please e-mail our Volunteer Coordinator, Kristen LaFevers Hill, at email@example.com.
-They will also be posted here as soon as they are confirmed.
+Our next volunteer class will take place September 19-21st, 2018 from 10AM-3PM each day.
+If you’d like to work with our dogs, all three days are mandatory.
+Otherwise, you would only need to attend on the 19th.
+Filling out an application does not guarantee you a spot in the program, but does mean you will be considered.
+If you’d like to be on our notification list for future volunteer classes or have any other questions, please e-mail our Volunteer Coordinator, Kristen LaFevers Hill, at email@example.com.
 Thanks for your interest in volunteering with Canine Assistants!

 Are you interested in supporting our mission by helping us make our 18-acre farm a better place?
 We’d love your help in these areas: HVAC, plumbing, commercial or residential electrical, carpentry, cabinetry, mechanics (lawn equipment, heavy machinery, diesel engines, auto), arbor and landscape design and maintenance, flooring, cleaning, painting, and general handy work.
 Fill out an application below, and one of our staff members will be in touch with you shortly.